tkuchiki/alp/README.md

 ### Binary distribution

-You can just pick your download [here](https://github.com/tkuchiki/alp/releases), put it in your PATH as alp, and set it as executable, e.g.
+You can pick your download [here](https://github.com/tkuchiki/alp/releases), put it in your PATH as alp, and set it as executable, e.g.

 ```bash
 sudo cp <downloaded file> /usr/local/bin/alp